-Eligible project applicants for the CoC Program Competition are nonprofit organizations, States, local governments, and instrumentalities of State and local governments, and public housing agencies.
-Forprofit entities are not eligible to apply for grants, or to be subrecipients of grant funds.
+Eligible project applicants for the CoC Program Competition are nonprofit organizations, States, local governments, and instrumentalities of State and local governments, public housing agencies, and Indian Tribes or TDHEs.
+For-profit entities are not eligible to apply for grants, or to be subrecipients.